All About Disability

 What are the different kinds of disability?

-- Employer affiliated/sponsored: Can be short or long term.
+- Employer affiliated/sponsored: This can be short or long-term.
 You may need to elect disability coverage during your company’s open enrollment period in order to be eligible.
 The amount you receive is usually a percentage of your salary.

-- Private disability plans: These are plans that you buy from a third party provider and pay monthly premiums for coverage.
+- Private disability plans: These are plans that you buy from a third-party provider and pay monthly premiums for coverage.
 These plans can be short or long-term.
 Many buy supplemental disability plans to make up income not covered by their employer-affiliated plans.

 - State disability: California, Hawaii, New Jersey, New York, Rhode Island, and Puerto Rico have state-sponsored disability programs.
 If you live in one of these states, your employer has paid into the state disability fund.
 Short and long-term disability claims are managed by the state.

 - Social Security Disability Insurance (SSDI): SSDI, or social security disability insurance, is for individuals who are unable to work for at least one year due to disability and who have paid into the social security system (through wage taxes) for a number of “quarters” (typically 40 quarters (equal to ¼ of a year) or 10 years: this number is lower if you become disabled at a younger age).